slashssab/Facial-Recognition/README.md

     # Display the resulting frame
     display_frame(faces, frame, "tekst z bazy"+str(imagOrd))

-    # Take a photo of your face, and save in the images folder
+    # Take a photo of your face, and save It in the "images" folder
     if cv2.waitKey(1) & 0xff == ord('k'):
         setup_face_database(frame, cap, file, imagOrd)
         imagOrd = imagOrd + 1